 The German Real Estate Situation

-As I was doing research on the German real estate market, I learnt some surprising facts.
+As I was doing research on the German real estate market, I learned some surprising facts.
 Apartment viewings often turn into mass events, with 50 or 60 would-be tenants turning up at an appointment.
 Many bring application portfolios with detailed information on their earnings, their creditworthiness and their family situation.
 It can be insanely difficult to find an apartment, and you are still expected to pay a deposit of 2-3 months rent.
 At least the agency fee is paid by the landlord, which is not the case in Spain, for example.
 One other curiosity is that most apartments don’t come with a fitted kitchen; you have to install it yourself.

 In Hamburg, apartment prices rose by 70 percent between 2010 and 2015.
 They are expected to surge by another 50 percent by 2030.
 A three-room flat can cost around $450,000 (400,000 euros) in residential areas close to the city center.